 In 1936, Martha received her Ph.D. in economics from Berkeley.
 She was appointed Assistant Professor in Berkeley's Curriculum in Social Service the same year.
 In 1939 she became the Director of the California State Department of Social Welfare and served in that capacity for six years.
 Professor Martha Chickering was inducted into the California Social Work Hall of Distinction in 2003.

-The Martha Chickering Fellowship supports MSW students who plan on pursuing careers serving children and families in need.
+The Martha Chickering Fellowship supports MSW students who plan on pursuing careers in public social services.

 Preference may be given to students who have not received as much funding from the department as other students in the department.